jerryfishzz/react-16.8/README.md

 - Partially or completely migrate from context API to redux

-- Add layout for code since it focuses on programming currently.
+- Add proper style for text showing code since this is a programming test app.

 - Mobile supportive.
 Then it can be called **handy**.
 It probably looks like my another complete project: [mobile flashcard].